A continuum model of multi-phase reactive transport in igneous systems: Multi-phase reactive transports in igneous systems

 \section{Multi-phase reactive transports in igneous systems}

-Igneous processes occupy a broad range of temporal and spatial scales \citep{Crisp1984,Caricchi2014,Papale2018}.
-As non-linear systems, they can exhibit dramatic and sudden shifts in behavior.
-One consequential expressions of such tipping-point behavior occurs when silicic crustal magma reservoirs that have been stagnant for centuries to millennia are mobilised to renewed explosive activity within few years, weeks or even days \citep[e.g.][]{Burgisser2011,Cooper2014}.
+Igneous processes occupy a wide range of temporal and spatial scales \citep{Crisp1984,Caricchi2014,Papale2018}.
+As non-linear systems, they can exhibit sudden and dramatic shifts in behavior.
+One consequential expressions occurs when silicic crustal magma reservoirs, which have remained stagnant in the crust for centuries to millennia, are mobilised towards renewed explosive activity within few years, weeks or even days \citep[e.g.,][]{Burgisser2011,Cooper2014}.

-A uniquely challenging aspect of igneous systems is their wide range of mechanical regimes, from porous flow in the predominantly solid upper mantle to suspension flow in melt-rich magma bodies feeding into volcanic vents.
-Adding to the challenge is the complex thermodynamics of petrological phase equilibria spanning a wide compositional space including silicates, metal oxides, and volatile species \citep[e.g.,][]{cashman17}.
-To motivate our model framework, we briefly discuss arc magmatism as an example igneous system (see Fig.~\ref{fig:overview}).
-We distinguish four stages that are pertinent to other igneous systems as well: (1) melt generation in the asthenosphere, (2) melt focusing into the lithosphere, (3) magma processing in the crust, and (4) magma degassing from the shallow crust to the surface.
+A uniquely challenging aspect of igneous systems is that they transition from porous flow in the predominantly solid upper mantle to suspension flow in melt-rich magma bodies feeding volcanic vents.
+Adding to the challenge are the complex thermodynamics of petrological phase equilibria spanning a wide compositional space including silicates, metal oxides, and volatile species.
+To motivate our work, we briefly discuss arc magmatism as an example igneous system (see Fig.~\ref{fig:overview}) and review some existing models of the processes involved.
+We distinguish four stages that are pertinent to other igneous systems as well: (1) melt generation in the asthenosphere, (2) melt focusing into the lithosphere, (3) magma processing in the crust, and (4) shallow magma degassing.